greenhouse

 Big Greenhouse

-The large greenhouse measures about 10' x 16'.
-The plans are essential, but they can already do the job.
-This plan uses a simple A-frame structure.
-You can build some shelving or above-ground beds inside the system, but it is a personal preference.
 On the other hand, you can directly plant any seeds or herbs you wish on the ground.
-This plan will enable you to have a broader space to lay out what you need inside the structure.
-Finally, you can have a spacious place to plant whatever your heart desires to have.
+This plan will give you a broader space to lay out what you need inside the structure.
+Finally, you can have a spacious place to plant whatever your heart desires.

 Bottle Greenhouse

-In this method, you can use old water gallons at your home to make a greenhouse.
+In this method, you can use old water gallons at home to make a greenhouse.
 Make sure you use bigger water gallons to accommodate your plants.
 To do this, just cut the bottom portion of the gallon and unscrew the cap.
 Please put it on the soil and your seedlings.

-This method can help increase the temperature by 10-degrees Fahrenheit.
+This method can help increase the temperature by 10 degrees Fahrenheit.
 It is an excellent way to raise the temperature of tomatoes, eggplants, and peppers.

 BuildEazy Greenhouse Plan

 The official website of BuildEazy offers a wide range of plans for those who wish to construct a greenhouse at their homes.
-The frame measures about 2'x 4', and it also includes a UV-resistant polyethylene film.
-This DIY greenhouse plan is enough to accommodate your plants, and it can fit into almost all types of background space.
-Furthermore, their website has various suggestions about the design plus the placement of the greenhouse.
-It does not require a professional setup, and the site offers instructions for constructing the product.
-You must also remember that if you live in a windy place and the base is not adequately secured to the ground, it may cause the polythene film to tear into pieces.
-Other than that, the product is easy to install, robust, and suitable for your plants.
+The frame measures about 2'x 4' and includes a UV-resistant polyethylene film.
+This DIY greenhouse plan accommodates your plants and can fit into almost all types of background space.

 CD Case Greenhouse